-MILS 1142 The Military Profession (1)
+MILS 1142 The Military Profession (1) (Former course prefix/number MIL 101)

 Introduction to the concept of officership as a profession.
 Questions of war, morality, ethics, values, and leadership.
 Consideration of study and time management techniques useful in becoming a master student.
 Concurrent enrollment in MILS 1180 mandatory.
 (1 Lec.)